Frequently Asked Questions

 What happens after I submit my application?

 The program administration will contact you once the application is received and verify that the packet is complete.
 Please be prepared to advise which technical track you wish to pursue at that time.
 Your complete application packet will then be reviewed by the MGEL Graduate Studies Committee.
 Under normal conditions, you will receive an admissions decision within 5-7 business days or earlier after the committee receives your packet.

 Students may obtain up to three semester hours of credit for class work outside of the MGEL curriculum.
 Acceptance of any transfer credit will be decided by the program Graduate Studies Committee prior to admission.

 How much, if any, of the coursework is group-based?

 Zero.
 There is no group work in the MGEL.
 Although students are encouraged to lead a team as part of the project if possible, it’s not required.

-I graduated with an engineering degree from an ABET accredited school, but with a cummulative GPA below a 3.0.
+I graduated with an engineering degree from an ABET accredited school, but with a cumulative GPA below a 3.0.
 Will I need to submit a GRE score?

-I have addtional questions.
-How can I contact?
+I have additional questions.
+Who can I contact?